AubreyKuang/blog/src/intro.md

 icon: info
 ---

-# Intro Page for David
+# Intro Page for Kory

 Hello!
-I am David Liu, a junior student majoring software engineering in Northeastern University!
+I am Kory, a junior student majoring software engineering in Northeastern University!
 Nice to see you.